-Depending on the cause of the injury or medical condition, the orthotic or prosthetic devices, and the related rehabilitation services, is likely to be financed through the following avenues: (Applies to South Africa)
+Depending on the cause of the injury or medical condition, the orthotic or prosthetic devices and the related rehabilitation services are likely to be financed through the following avenues (this applies to South Africa):

 - Road Accident Fund

 - COIDA / WCA – Workmen’s Compensation Fund

 - Personal injury claims (medical negligence, general public negligence, Transnet)

 This generally applies to individuals that do not have a medical aid and did not get injured as a result of a road accident or occupational injury.
 Therefore, there is no claim against, for example, the Road Accident Fund or Workmen’s Compensation Fund.

 Individuals without a medical aid may need orthotic or prosthetic devices as a result of disease (such as diabetes, vascular disease or cancer) or as a result of general injury or trauma caused by serious infection or a congenital (birth) deformity.

 In cases like these, the individual and/or family would need to finance their orthotic or prosthetic device and rehabilitation service themselves.
 Financing options to consider:

 Personal funds (such as savings, bank credit or loans, or selling their assets)

 Contributions and donations from family members and friends